abanskota/t81_577_data_science/weekly_materials/week5/docs/accessing-data-from-postgres.md

 ```

-## Access data into Python
+## Fetch data into Python

 In this section we will learn about how to fetch data from PostgreSQL database into a python application using `psycopg2` library.
-Note that even though we are focussing here on accessing data from PostgreSQL, the methods and the syntax would be the same for other relational database as well.
+Note that even though we are focusing here on accessing data from PostgreSQL, the methods and the syntax would be the same for other relational databases as well.
 As a reminder,

 - Use the `connect()` method of `psycopg2` to connect to a database
 - Create a cursor object using the connection object returned by the connect method